halelitzhaki/EasyShifts/README.md

 ## Usage

 Once the application is running, you can access the EasyShifts platform through your web browser.
 Managers can log in and start managing workplaces, schedules, and employee requests.
 Employees can register, view their shifts, and submit shift requests.

+## Acknowledgments

+This project was developed as part of an academic assignment to practice advanced Python and JavaScript programming concepts.